aretius/Artificial-Intelligence/README.md

 # Project 6

-Solving AIR CARGO PROBLEM via PDDL
+Solving AIR CARGO PROBLEM via PDDL<br>
 • A Planning Problem - given different planes and cargo destinations and airports , find the optimal path for the travelling and transportation of cargos.<br>
 • Solved using a Planning Graph with PDDL.<br>
 • The Planning Graph helps in finding very good heuristics and reduces the exponential size of state space search tree.<br>